plq/mimi/draft-mimi.md

    float32, float64, string, bytearray, list, map
 4. Doesn't overstep its boundaries by defining complex types like Date

+However, there is stuff that needs to be further/better specified:

+1. msgpack doesn't have a standard way of defining a schema.
+2. As said above, there is no standard way of serializing complex objects like dates
+3. It's very easy to prepend Received: headers to MIME, which makes it very easy to trace its origins.
+Patching msgpack like this doesn't seem practical.
+   However, it's quite easy to tell concatenated msgpack objects apart.
+So it may be possible to specify MIMI as a bunch of concatenated msgpack objects instead of just one object containing everything.

-If there is a simpler binary format that provides equivalent functionality, it could be adopted instead.
+If there is a simpler binary format that provides equivalent functionality, it could be adopted instead. msgpack is not a hard requirement.

-msgpack is doesn't have a standard way of defining a schema.

-## Non-recursive format
+## Doing away with recursivity

 TBD: